arunpraba/reactjs.org/src/content/reference/react/useDebugValue.md

 Your formatting function will receive the <CodeStep step={1}>debug value</CodeStep> as a parameter and should return a <CodeStep step={2}>formatted display value</CodeStep>.
 When your component is inspected, React DevTools will call this function and display its result.

-This lets you avoid running potentially expensive formatting logic unless the component is actually inspected.
+This enables you avoid running potentially expensive formatting logic unless the component is actually inspected.
 For example, if `date` is a Date value, this avoids calling `toDateString()` on it for every render.